UKGI’s broker leaders dissected some of the sector’s most pertinent challenges at this year’s Broker CEO Forum

 Some readers may question why a group of chief executives, who often compete with each other, would want to get together for a few days.

-You may think we’d want to keep our secret sauce to ourselves, but it’s actually the opposite.
-The forum’s a group of likeminded people who want to make our industry the best it can be, so that we can ensure it continues to flourish.
+The forum is a group of like-minded people who want to make our industry the best it can be, so that we can ensure it continues to flourish.

-The regular debate about insurer service standards got a full airing, with some discussion on what we really mean when we talk about poor service.
+The regular debate about insurers’ service standards got a full airing, with some discussion on what we really mean when we talk about poor service.
 Do we mean service standards?
 Or are we talking about acceptance rates?

 Are we, as brokers, sending the right risks to the right market to help ensure we all work productively?
-As a sector, we only win if we collectively delight our clients, so it’s critical we provide feedback to our insurer partners when we and our clients are let down.
+As a sector, we only win if we collectively delight our clients, so it is critical we provide feedback to our insurer partners when we and our clients are let down.
 Feedback is, after all, a gift.

 AI and talent?